 Office of the Training Advocate

 The Office of the Training Advocate (OTA) provides confidential support and advice to all apprentices and trainees.
-It is a support service which can refer you to specialised help about your training both on and off-job.
+It is a support service which can refer you to specialised help regarding both your on and off-job training.

 You can remain anonymous when contacting the OTA.